almostengr/nsbe-mp.org/docs/programs.md

 NSBE MP provides different levels of programming for the community and its members through a variety of programs.
-NSBE TORCH (Technical OutReach and Community Help) Programs are designed to encourage students in grades K-12 and college to pursue a career in a STEM (Science, Technology, Engineering, and Math) field.
+NSBE TORCH (Technical OutReach and Community Help) Programs are designed to encourage students in grades K-12 and college to pursue a career in a STEM (Science, Technology, Engineering, and Math) or STEAM (Science, Technology, Engineering, Arts, and Math) field.
 This is done by volunteering at STEM and STEAM community events, presenting about having a STEM career at local schools, and providing scholarships for students in the Montgomery and River Region.

-## Pre-Collegiate Initiative (Central Alabama NSBE Jr Chapter)
+## Central Alabama NSBE Jr Chapter (NSBE Pre-Collegiate Initiative)

 NSBE Jr. (National Society of Black Engineers Junior) is a dynamic and engaging program designed to inspire and empower young minds in the fields of science, technology, engineering, and mathematics (STEM).